arduino/docs-content/content/hardware/04.pro/shields/portenta-cat-m1-nb-iot-gnss-shield/tutorials/cheat-sheet/cheat-sheet.md

 ### Arduino IDE 2.0.X

 The Arduino® Portenta Cat.
-M1/NB IoT GNSS Shield can be programmed through the **Arduino IDE 2.0.X (beta)**.
+M1/NB IoT GNSS Shield can be programmed through the **Arduino IDE 2**.
 To install your board, you can check out the guide below:

 - [How to use the board manager with the Arduino IDE 2.0](https://www.arduino.cc/en/Tutorial/getting-started-with-ide-v2/ide-v2-board-manager)